Where is Council located?

 Everyone is invited to attend regular Council Meetings.
-Members of the public may attend Council and Committee Meetings and may speak on matters included in the agenda of the meeting.
+Members of the public may attend Council Meetings and may speak on matters included in the agenda of the meeting.

-What do I need to do to speak at a Council or Committee Meeting?
+What do I need to do to speak at a Council or Committee Meetings?

 To speak at a meeting please complete the Request to Address Council Meeting form.
-Requests to address a meeting must be submitted in writing by 4.30pm on the day of the meeting to the General Manager.
+Requests to address a meeting must be submitted in writing prior to 3.00pm on the day of the meeting to the General Manager.
 Speakers are limited to five minutes and must provide their name and address to the meeting.
 Speakers are not permitted to ask questions of Councillors or staff.

 How can I view what matters will be discussed at Council and Committee Meetings?